Emerging technology dynamically changes the way we consume and build markets.

 (2nd dissertation essay)

-Commonly, new media technology must expand into multiple verticals to sustain its survival.
-This study investigates how the virtual reality (VR)-content market emerges and builds.
-Using extended case method, we follow the early mobilization of VR-content among multiple actors within the market.
-Findings reveal that different forms of imagination processes among multiple actors drive the creation and growth of the VR-content market.
-Developers use recreative imagination, envisioning a world beyond their own experience, to create the initial market emergence.
-Non-firm-actors participate in creative imagination to build the market unexpectedly.
-Further, I identify potential market futures envisioned by actors’ recreative imagination.
+Drawing upon imagination theories from philosophy and sociology, this study reveals how a novel media technology market emerges and expands into multiple verticals or industries.
+This study follows the early mobilization of an artificial intelligence enabled virtual reality technology among multiple actors within the market.
+Data collection includes semi-structured interviews with firm-actors and customers, as well as archival documents and online records.
+Employing a multi-step analysis guided by extended case method, the findings reveal that culturally constrained forms of imagination processes among multiple actors drive the creation and growth of the VR-content market.
+Developers use recreative imagination, envisioning a world beyond their own experience, to establish the initial market emergence.
+Non-firm-actors, inspired by consumption experiences, participate in creative imagination to build the market unexpectedly.
+Further, the findings highlight potential market futures envisioned by actors’ recreative imagination.
+Although diverse on the surface, the imagination processes are constrained into the socio-historical roots of Silicon Valley, and its sociotechnical imaginary.
 This reveals the opportunity for the content and its data derivatives to be used for further market expansion.
-I argue the existence of both positive and negative implications in the future and demonstrate the need for additional stakeholders to be involved in future market decisions.
+The existence of both positive and negative implications demonstrates the need for additional stakeholders to be involved in future market decisions.

 Target: Journal of Marketing